 Feel free to look around, in your local district or depending on your child’s favourite pastime, and if you need any support in contacting the groups or finding what you need, do not hesitate to contact us.
-And then you can start looking forward to next summer. 🙂
+And then you can start looking forward to (your time off) next summer. 🙂

 Some links to help you in your search:

 - Lužánky, Brno’s largest leisure centre with its many branches located throughout the city